 This is where you might step over a line.
 The client is the one to prioritize what is most important.
 But what if you are unsure of how the client wants the task solved?
 Maybe there are several uncertainties - maybe there is no design.
 Guessing here would be a gamble.
 What you can do, is to do what you are sure of.
 Then leave the rest of the work for later.
 The client will most likely be glad that you did not just sit on your hands.
 This will give you a feeling of moving forward, but we should also avoid opening too many tasks.

-2.9 - Prototypes and workshops
+2.9 - Practice prototypes and workshops

 2.10 - Be honest

 This is more of a side note - but I cannot stress this enough.
 Having clean air between you and the client is the best way to go.
 Come forward if you are uncertain of something.
 You will find in most cases that they have the same worries as you.
 Maybe they had not thought of the problem you present.
 Sometimes there is no problem at all, and you can stop worrying right away.
+This also applies to the deadline, do not wait until the day before to tell the client that the product is not going to be ready.